Justin Turner Player Props: Red Sox vs. Blue Jays

 Justin Turner At The Plate

-- Turner has five doubles, two home runs and 14 walks while hitting .259.
+- Turner has five doubles, two home runs and 14 walks while batting .259.

-- In 29 games played this season, he has hit a homer in two of them.
+- In 30 games played this season, he has homered in two of them.

-- In seven games this season (24.1%), Turner has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (26.7%), Turner has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.